Home Recipes Cream and Jam Long John Doughnut Recipe

 Method

-In a small saucepan, add the milk and butter and slowly melt the butter over low heat.
-Once the butter is melted, put it aside to cool as you want the milk and butter to be lukewarm when you add it to the dry ingredients.
+Add the milk and butter to a small saucepan and slowly melt them over low heat.
+Once the butter is melted, set it aside to cool, as you want the milk and butter to be lukewarm when you add them to the dry ingredients.

 Long John Doughnut recipe